 Encryption and Protocols

 Astrill VPN has 4 main protocols, each with its own purpose and encryption systems.
 Whenever you turn the VPN on, you can choose between these protocols and the level of encryption you use (AES 256, 193, or 128 bit).
 Each comes with slightly different settings, making the VPN a little complicated.

 - StealthVPN – This protocol scrambles your VPN connection, making it seem like a regular internet connection.
 That means that your online activity and the fact that you're using a VPN is hidden.
 This feature is useful for bypassing network restrictions as well as overcoming internet blocks in countries like China.
 It works with both TCP and UDP protocols, meaning you can choose from thousands of ports to unblock any website or app.
 What I didn’t like about the StealthVPN protocol is that I couldn’t change the server without turning the VPN off.

-- OpenVPN – A very versatile protocol, used and developed by millions around the world.
-Unlike OpenWeb, StealthVPN, and Wireguard, it can be used by anyone without requiring a client.
-The purpose of OpenVPN is not to hide traffic, but to create stable, secure, and fast connections between parties.
+- OpenVPN – unlike StealthVPN and WireGuard, it can be used by anyone without requiring a client.
+Its purpose is not to hide traffic, but to create stable, secure, and fast connections between parties.

-When I tried running a leak test on Astrill, I found out ipleak.net, one of the best platforms to test leaks, doesn’t work with Astrill.
-I sent a message to the live chat team asking what’s happening, and they said that these tools are blocked, as “most of them sell the IP data.”
-They also recommended I use Astrill’s DNS leak test.
+They also recommended I use Astrill’s own DNS leak test.
 For me, this was a red flag.
 Other top VPNs I've tested allow the use of leak testing tools, which reassures me that they have nothing to hide.
 Besides, when I tried Astrill’s DNS leak test on different (yet very secure) VPNs, I was informed that my connection was not secure – which was definitely not the case.

-After looking for a DNS tester that’s not blocked by Astrill, I found ipleak.com.
-The first server I tested – USA Los Angeles B, completely failed to cover all my information.
+After looking for a DNS tester that wasn't blocked by Astrill, I found ipleak.com.
+The first server I tested was Los Angeles B, which completely failed to cover all my information.
 My IP address, ISP, location, city, country, and coordinates were all visible.

-This means that every website I visited, along with my ISP and authorities, could see who I was and where I was browsing from.
-All this beats the purpose of a VPN.
+This means that every website I visited, along with my ISP, could see all of my online activity and my actual location.
+This defeats the purpose of using a VPN completely.

 The second server I tested was a Canadian one that managed to hide all my data, except for the local time – if someone were to check it, they’d figure out something is happening on my network.

-Astrill’s IP and DNS leak protection is lacking, and I definitely don’t recommend using it.
+Astrill’s IP and DNS leak protection is lacking, and I don’t recommend using it.
 Even if you do, you are blocked from using the appropriate tools to ensure your connection is secure.
 There are many other options out there that will keep you safe (and give you the option to make sure that's the case).

-I tested its Kill Switch on my MacBook and it did the job.
-The moment I closed the VPN, it also blocked my internet access.
+I tested its kill switch on my MacBook and it did the job.
+However, the moment I closed the VPN, it also blocked my internet access.
 This was inconvenient because I had to restart my WiFi connection whenever I disconnected the VPN.

-Astrill VPN offers website filtering.
-This normally means that you can choose which websites are routed through the VPN, and which ones stay on your regular IP address.
-However, Astrill only allows you to filter websites – all the apps are automatically routed through the VPN.
+Astrill VPN lets you choose which websites are routed through the VPN and which ones stay on your regular IP address.
+Since it's only available for websites, all apps are automatically routed through the VPN.

 Port forwarding allows remote devices to access your computer through a private local area network.
 It’s useful if you want to create a direct connection between a device in your home and another remote device – for example, you can use this if you need to monitor your security cameras when you’re away from home.